Isle of Man Steam Railway Supporters' Association

-The Isle of Man Steam Railway Supporters' Association Ltd (IoMSRSA) is a railway preservationist group dedicated to ensuring the continued operation of the Isle of Man Railway on the Isle of Man.
+The Isle of Man Steam Railway Supporters' Association Ltd (I.o.M.S.R.S.A.) is a railway preservationist group dedicated to ensuring the continued operation of the Isle of Man Railway on the Isle of Man.
 Since its inception in 1966 the group has provided volunteer workers, acted in a watchdog role and undertaken the restoration of the Groudle Glen Railway on the island, as well as supporting projects on the railway and producing the journal, Manx Steam Railway News.
+They also carry out major rolling stock projects and in 2026 are marking their own diamond jubilee as part of the Manx Heritage Transport Festival.

 History

 No. 11 Maitland at St. John's Station in July 1967, the line's penultimate year of full operation.

 The group merged with the Mannin Railway Group to form one association in 1966 when the future of the Isle of Man Railway hung in the balance; the railway did not operate any services in that year for the first time since the line to Peel was opened in 1873.
 In 1967 however, the full network (save for the Foxdale Railway which had closed back in 1940) was reopened owing to the intervention of the Marquess of Ailsa who ran services until September 1968; but then the lines to Peel and Ramsey were closed for good.
 This was a period of concern for the Supporters' Association but the future of the line to Port Erin was assured and trains ran on this line from 1969 onwards.
 The centenaries in 1973 and 1974 were celebrated by running special trains.
 In 1975 and 1976 services were curtailed between Port Erin and Castletown, then Port Erin and Ballasalla and the group became politically active in fighting for the retention of the full southern line.
 Following a major campaign trains returned to Douglas in 1977 and after nationalisation in 1978 the group took on more of a watchdog role, ultimately moving on to restore the Groudle Glen Railway whilst maintaining strong connections with the Isle of Man Railway into the twenty first century.